cymtrick/url-shortner-python/kube-deployment/README.md

 # Web Services and Cloud-Based Systems - Assignment 3.2 (Kubernetes deployment of web services)
 ## Group 16 (Neeraj, Prashanth, Vignesh)

 Deployment of both URL shortener web service and Login web service on the Kube cluster.
-As a bonus, we implemented the Nginx proxy where only one entry point can be used to access both services.
+As a bonus, we implemented the Nginx proxy, where only one entry point can be used to access both services.

 To deploy the services, we need to push the docker containers from Assignment 3.1 to the docker hub.
 We created all three images for the services URL-shortener, Login web service, and One entry point service.
+Docker is automatically selected as the container run time by the Kubernetes and kubeadm pickups it up by scanning well-known UNIX domain sockets.

-`url-shortner -> neerajs1995/url-shortner:tagname`
+`url-shortner -> neerajs1995/url-shortner`

  https://hub.docker.com/repository/docker/neerajs1995/url-shortner